 Years of wear and tear, injury, or poor care can hurt the look and function of your teeth.
 Dr. Cline changes lives every day through restorative dentistry.
 Rejuvenate your smile today!

 Are you missing teeth?
 Have you postponed getting a bridge or denture?
 Do you wear ill-fitting, loose dentures right now?
-If so, Dr. Cline and Dr. Hansen want to improve your quality of life with dental implants.
+If so, Dr. Cline wants to improve your quality of life with dental implants.

 As the prosthetic that most closely mimics nature’s design, dental implants serve as substitute tooth roots.
 Each implant is strategically placed in the jaw, where bone integrates with it to create a solid foundation for a crown, bridge, or denture.
 With proper care, dental implants can last a lifetime.